 Sarah: It takes a minimum of 3 years before you hit a groove.
 And for some of us, it takes longer – especially when you have major life changes like babies, moving or, as in my case, divorce.
 So don’t feel like you are the only one who doesn’t have it all together right away.
 Most of us homeschooling moms constantly feel like we’re trying to juggle and someone greased the balls.
 We all drop a few from time to time.
 It’s not a big deal.
 Don’t be afraid to adjust mid-year when something isn’t working.
 And don’t be fooled by social media.
 We make it look pretty in the pictures.
 Behind the scenes, it’s probably just as chaotic as your home.

-Thanks for getting to know a little more about Sarah and her homeschool.
+Thanks for getting to know a little more about homeschooler Sarah and her family.